getjobworking/modal-bootstrap-5.3.1class/README.md

 			icon: 'bi bi-info-square', // Bootstrap icon can be specified here
 			autoCloseInterval: 9000 // Add the time interval in milliseconds });

+Version 1.1.1 Update

+Added support for creating custom buttons:

+  		ModalInfo('myInfo1', {
+    			title: 'My info 1',
+    			info: '<p>This is the info message from myInfo1.</p>',
+    			icon: 'bi bi-info-square', // Bootstrap icon can be specified here
+    			autoCloseInterval: 9000, // Add the time interval in milliseconds
+    			buttons: [
+        			{
+            				label: 'OK',
+            				className: 'btn-success',
+            				callback: () => {
+                				console.log('OK button clicked');
+                				// Add custom logic for the OK button here window.myInfo1.close();
+            				},
+        			},
+        			// Add other buttons as needed
+    			],
+		});

+If no buttons are provided, a default "Cancel" button will be created:

+		// Default "Cancel" button creation
+		const cancelButton = document.createElement('button');
+		cancelButton.type = 'button';
+		cancelButton.className = 'btn btn-primary';
+		cancelButton.textContent = 'Cancel';
+		cancelButton.addEventListener('click', () => this.close());

+Version History

+    1.1: Updated to display HTML content in the "info" parameter.
+    1.1.1: Added support for creating custom buttons.

+Note: Make sure to include the Bootstrap 5.3.1 library before using this modal class.

+Feel free to customize the options according to your needs.